-A team of researchers, including CSL and ECE Associate Professor Michael Donald Bailey, has received The Applied Networking Research Prize (ANRP) for their paper, "Neither Snow Nor Rain Nor MITM...
+A team of researchers, including CSL and ECE Associate Professor michael Bailey, has received The Applied Networking Research Prize (ANRP) for their paper, "Neither Snow Nor Rain Nor MITM...
 An Empirical Analysis of Email Delivery Security.”

 The ANRP, presented at the 2016 Internet Engineering Task Force (IETF) meeting, recognizes recent results in applied networking research that are relevant for transitioning into shipping Internet products and related standardization efforts.

 Email security helps protect some of our most sensitive data: password recovery confirmations, financial data, confidential correspondences, and more.
 According to the report, Bailey, in collaboration with colleagues at the University of Michigan and Google, found that email security is significantly better than it was two years ago, but still has widespread issues.